AI Research · Workplace Strategy

 STEM & professional services Health & care Education & creative Management Business & admin

-Source: AWA AI Impact Report 2026, task-level model of 412 UK SOC 2020 occupations, May 2026 frontier AI calibration.
-Combined value is substitution hours times the capability amplification multiplier for each occupational family.
+Source: AWA AI Impact Report 2026, task-level model of 412 UK SOC 2020 occupations, May 2026 capability calibration, checked against the AWA AI Job Market Tracker (week ending 21 June 2026).
+Combined value is substitution hours times the capability amplification multiplier for each occupational family; these are gross capacity figures, before the net office-space model.

 Hours freed by AI per worker per week, by UK occupation group